Msafi11/Win-Sudoku-Game-using-Genetic-Algorithm-GA-/README.md

 compose the grid (also called "boxes", "blocks", or "regions") contain all the digits from 1 to 9.
 The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.
+This Project aimed to solve the game using genetic algorithm (GA)